Best Small Business Funding Options 2023

 Pretty angelic, right?

 Technically speaking, an angel investor must be an accredited investor.
-According to the U.S. Securities and Exchange Commissions, that means angel investors need a net worth of over $1 million or an income of over $200,000 for the past three years.3
+According to the U.S. Securities and Exchange Commission, angel investors need a net worth of over $1 million, or an income of over $200,000 for the past two years.

 But if you want a true angel investor, you can always go on Shark Tank.
 If TV appearances aren’t your thing, you can also pitch to angel investing clubs.
 That’s right—you can find entire clubs of angels looking for their next investment.